Have you ever wondered why there aren’t that many movies or TV shows about appellate lawyers?

 While these fictional depictions obviously only scratch the surface of what a trial lawyer actually does, they reveal an important truth: At its core, a trial lawyer’s job is to uncover facts and present a narrative of the client’s case that is compelling to a jury of non-lawyers.

 So a successful appellate advocate must have a unique skill set and specialized knowledge.
 In addition to being an expert in legal research, writing, and advocacy, an appellate lawyer must be familiar with the unique rules applicable to appeals.
 Many of these rules create jurisdictional requirements, meaning that a failure to adhere to them is often fatal to a client’s case.
-Even while a case is still in the trial court, an attorney can make critical mistakes that will ultimately torpedo his client's appeal.
+Even while a case is still in trial court, an attorney can make critical mistakes that will ultimately torpedo his client's appeal.

 No one wants to turn on their TV to watch an appellate lawyer spend hours sitting at a desk honing a well-crafted brief.
 No one goes to the movies to see an extended back-and-forth with a judge about an obscure legal issue.
 But the ultimate success of your case on appeal may depend on finding an experienced appellate lawyer who is comfortable wading in those waters.

 Here at The Mottley Law Firm, we are those kinds of lawyers.
-One of us has a specialized passion for appellate litigation cultivated as a former law clerk for a Justice of the Supreme Court of Virginia.
-The other is a former winner of the prestigious William Minor Lile Moot Court Competition at the University of Virginia for his oral advocacy skills.
+One of our Richmond Appeals attorneys has a specialized passion for appellate litigation cultivated as a former law clerk for a Justice of the Supreme Court of Virginia.
+Kevin Mottley, our Richmond Trial Attorney is a former winner of the prestigious William Minor Lile Moot Court Competition at the University of Virginia for his oral advocacy skills.
 Between us, we have successfully handled numerous appeals in both the Supreme Court of Virginia and the Fourth Circuit Court of Appeals.

 Here are some of the ways The Mottley Law Firm can help you: